 Introducing Tulsi!
 Her scientific name is Ocimum sanctum.
-She is also called Sacred Basil, Holy Basil, and “The Incomparable One”.
-With a name like that (and her delicious flavor!) why drink anything else?
+It is also called Sacred Basil, Holy Basil, and “The Incomparable One”.
+With a name like that (and its delicious flavor!) why drink anything else?

 What is Tulsi?